bookmark_borderGo up for Glory by Bill Russell

 In the beginning Simmons tries to answer the question of whether Bill Russell or Wilt Chamberlain was the better player.
 Simmons is a self-confessed Celtics fan and has never made a secret of it.
 So it’s fair to ask whether he can even answer that question objectively.
 His Celtics fandom comes through here and there, and it’s not surprising that his verdict is clearly in favor of Russell.
 For all his commitment to Russell and the Celtics, however, he is able to justify this argumentatively.
 Wilt doesn’t come off too well in many places here.
 However, this does not only apply to him in The Book of Basketball.

 Simmons then plays his popular “What-If Game.”
 Here he asks the question of whether and how the history of the NBA would have been different if a certain event had not occurred (or if it had occurred).
 He lists these what-ifs in order of importance.
-There are some classics here – for example, the now-famous 1984 NBA draft is addressed, in which the Portland Trail Blazers could have selected a certain Michael Jordan with the second pick, but chose center Sam Bowie instead.
+There are some classics here.
+For example, the now-famous 1984 NBA draft is addressed.
+The Portland Trail Blazers could have selected a certain Michael Jordan with the second pick.
+They chose center Sam Bowie instead.

 Simmons then wraps up this long book by ranking the best teams of all time and putting together a team he would pick to take on a team of aliens and save the world in the process.